enterprise-learning-strategy

 But the work isn’t over yet.
 It is crucial to continually assess your learning strategy’s effectiveness and relevance to your business objectives while ensuring it addresses any skill gaps.

 It's also important to acknowledge that sometimes things don't go quite as planned, even with careful planning.
-Therefore, it's necessary to be prepared to iterate and improve your strategy as your organisation expands and the marketplace evolves.
+Therefore, it's necessary to be prepared to iterate and improve your strategy as your organization expands and the marketplace evolves.

 Build the right enterprise learning strategy with 360Learning